swcarpentry/sql-novice-survey/_episodes/04-calc.md

 > > ## Solution
 > >
 > > ~~~
+> > SELECT taken,reading FROM Survey
+WHERE person!='roe' AND quant='sal'
+UNION
-> > SELECT taken,reading FROM Survey WHERE person!='roe' AND quant='sal' UNION SELECT taken,reading / 100 FROM Survey WHERE person='roe' AND quant='sal' ORDER BY taken ASC;
+SELECT taken,reading / 100 FROM Survey
+WHERE person='roe' AND quant='sal'
+ORDER BY taken ASC;
 > > ~~~
-> > {: .sql}
+> > {: .language-sql}
 > {: .solution}
 {: .challenge}